-Corey is Of Counsel with Levy Konigsberg, LLP, where he manages the firm’s Lead Poisoning, Medical Malpractice and Child Advocacy department.
-Corey represents individuals who have been catastrophically injured, with an emphasis on children that have suffered brain damage from lead poisoning.
-He also represents people that have been devastatingly hurt through medical malpractice.
-Corey has recovered tens of millions of dollars for his clients in verdicts and settlements and has garnered a national reputation for his work on lead poisoning cases.
-Prior to joining LK, Corey practiced extensively in the areas of general negligence, civil rights, product liability, and criminal law in Atlanta, GA, with an emphasis on cases involving children.
+Corey is an advocate for the environment and children’s’ rights.
+He represents individuals who have been catastrophically injured, with an emphasis on children that have suffered brain damage from lead poisoning or individuals that have suffered from sexual abuse.
+Corey has recovered hundreds of millions of dollars for his clients in verdicts and settlements and has garnered a national reputation for his work on lead poisoning and sexual abuse cases.

 Corey regularly serves as “first chair”/lead trial attorney in complex personal injury trials.

-In addition to his trial work, Corey has written, argued, and won important legal rulings in New York State related to lead exposure and medical malpractice.
+In addition to his trial work, Corey has written, argued, and won important legal rulings throughout the United States while prosecuting his cases.

 Corey has spent half his life in New York and half his life in Georgia, having grown up in Mount Sinai, New York, and then attending the University of Georgia for his undergraduate degree in history and his juris doctorate.
 Corey practiced law in Atlanta for twelve years before coming “home” to New York in 2014, where he continues to fight for individuals, including children, who don’t have an adequate voice.